hackathonsforschools/website/README.md

-# Hackathons For Schools Association Site
+# Hackathons for Schools Association Site

-Official website for the Hackathons For Schools Association Website.
+Official website for the Hackathons for Schools Association Website.
 All resources can be found here.

+## Development

 ```bash
 $ bundle install --path vendor/bundle